-The deliverable aims at describing the initial Dissemination and Communication Plan of SIDERWIN project.
+The deliverable aims at describing the update of the Dissemination and Communication Plan of SIDERWIN project.
 The plan will serve to disseminate and outreach the project results.
-The initial dissemination activities will be mostly focused on the description of the project's goals, the explanation of how it is planned to attain them, the forecast results and expected benefits.
+The dissemination activities are mostly focused on the description of the project's goals, the explanation of how it is planned to attain them, the forecast results and expected benefits.

-Proper dissemination and communication is a key in order to ensure the maximum impact of the SIDERWIN project.
-The main goal of the planned dissemination activities is to increase the visibility of SIDERWIN on selected communities and target groups, at both European and International level, in order to promote the implementation and use of the project results (exploitation), always taking into account confidentiality and IPR protection aspects.
+The proper dissemination and communication are keys in order to ensure the maximum impact of the SIDERWIN project.
+The main goal of the planned dissemination activities is to increase the visibility of SIDERWIN on selected communities and target groups, at both European and International level, to promote the implementation and use of the project results (exploitation), always considering confidentiality and IPR protection aspects.
 All partners of the consortium will contribute to the SIDERWIN dissemination, according to their foreseen role and effort, and using all available tools and channels.